BigLeg/gopher/README.md

  |- utils
   |- XmlInputFormat.java
   |- XmlUtils.java
-|- build.grade
+|- build.gradle
 ```

-To run different applications under `app` folder, I write different tasks in `build.grade`. __You may need to change them, e.g. `. ~/.bash_profile` in tasks.__ You can resort to any solutions as long as you export the PATH which includes the script `hadoop`.
+To run different applications under `app` folder, I write different tasks in `build.gradle`. __You may need to change them, e.g. `. ~/.bash_profile` in tasks.__ You can resort to any solutions as long as you export the PATH which includes the script `hadoop`.

 ## Instructions
 First make sure your hadoop daemons are running, i.e. you have run